rvanmaanen/rvanmaanen.github.io/_posts/2020-04-17-Azure-DevOps-Yml-DotNetCore-Pipeline-CodeCoverage-SonarSource-Multiple-Test-Projects.md

 Many of the same things that are already described [in my previous blogpost](/sonarqube-code-coverage-dotnetcore-multiple-test-projects).
 A summary:

 1. Pool/agent selection
 1. Variables are defined.
 The test output directory is important for the guide as it will contain all test & coverage files we need.
-Also, `disable.coverage.autogenerate` is set to true to prevent [issues with the ReportGenerator extension](https://github.com/microsoft/azure-pipelines-tasks/issues/10354).
 1. Prepares for SonarCloud analysis.
 We're setting it up to collect TRX files which contain testresults and also to collect a single XML file containing all code coverage.
 Last, we are ignoring coverage on some files.
 1. Installs .NET Core 2.x runtime, as the SonarCloud plugin depends on it.
 1. Installs .NET Core 3.1.101 SDK to build our software.